The Pat Summitt Foundation

 Dr. John Dougherty

-, Medical Director of Cole Neuroscience Center at the University of Tennessee Medical Center in Knoxville, Tennessee.
+, Retired Medical Director of The Cole Neuroscience Center at The University of Tennessee Medical Center in Knoxville, Tennessee.

 In 2004, he co-founded Medical Interactive Education (Medinteract), a health education organization that provides the latest research and information about brain wellness as well as computerized cognitive screening.

 Dr. Dougherty served as co-director of the Brain and Spine Institute at the UT Medical Center as well as Assistant Professor of Medicine in

 at UT.
 Throughout his career, he published numerous articles on dementia and Alzheimer’s disease.

 Director of the Mayo Alzheimer’s Disease Research Center and the Mayo Clinic Study of Aging in Rochester, Minnesota.

 Dr. Petersen received a Ph.D. in Experimental Psychology from the University of Minnesota and graduated from Mayo Medical School in 1980.
 He completed an internship in Medicine at Stanford University Medical Center and returned to the Mayo Clinic to complete a residency in Neurology.
 That was followed by a fellowship in Behavioral Neurology at Harvard University Medical School/Beth Israel Hospital in Boston, Massachusetts.
 Dr. Petersen joined the staff of the Mayo Clinic in 1986 and rose through the ranks to become a Professor of Neurology in 1996.
 In 2000 he was named the Cora Kanow Professor of Alzheimer’s Disease Research and Mayo Clinic Distinguished Investigator in 2011.